ubcengfizz/ubcfizz.ca-website/README.md

 ## Engineering Physics Student Association Website

 This is a React website to be used for The UBC Engineering Physics Student Association.
-Its uses include recent announcements, course directory, community events, related contacts, etc.
+Its uses include recent announcements, course directory, community events, related contacts, etc. [Link](www.ubcfizz.com)

+## Dependencies

-Before running the application, ensure that you have [NodeJs](https://nodejs.org/en/) installed. <br> Then type `npm install` in the root of your project directory. <br> To run the app type `npm start`
+Before running the application, ensure that you have [NodeJs](https://nodejs.org/en/) installed. <br> Then type `npm install` in the root of your project directory.
+To run the app type `npm start`.
+This project was built on NodeJS version 5.

 ## Work Flow